fr3ak2402/BambuStudio/README.md

 Prebuilt Windows, macOS 64-bit and Linux releases are available through the [github releases page](https://github.com/fr3ak2402/GalaxySlicerNeo/releases/).

-Bambu Studio is based on [PrusaSlicer](https://github.com/prusa3d/PrusaSlicer) by Prusa Research, which is from [Slic3r](https://github.com/Slic3r/Slic3r) by Alessandro Ranellucci and the RepRap community.
+GalaxySlicerNeo is based on [PrusaSlicer](https://github.com/prusa3d/PrusaSlicer) by Prusa Research, which is from [Slic3r](https://github.com/Slic3r/Slic3r) by Alessandro Ranellucci and the RepRap community.

 See the [wiki](https://github.com/fr3ak2402/GalaxySlicerNeo/wiki) and the [documentation directory](https://github.com/fr3ak2402/GalaxySlicerNeo/tree/master/doc) for more informations.